Ovechkin lifts surging Capitals past Sharks

-WASHINGTON -- Alex Ovechkin scored his league-leading 20th goal of the season and added an assist, Philipp Grubauer stopped 24 shots, and the Washington Capitals defeated the San Jose Sharks 4-1 on Monday night.
+Ovechkin scored his league-leading 20th goal of the season and added an assist, Philipp Grubauer stopped 24 shots and the Washington Capitals defeated the Sharks 4-1.

-Ovechkin collected his sixth goal in seven games and moved ahead of Mark Rechhi into sole possession of 20th place on the NHL’s all-time goals list with 578.
+Ovechkin collected his sixth goal in seven games and moved ahead of Mark Recchi into sole possession of 20th place on the NHL’s all-time goals list with 578.

+“When Ovi is skating like he was skating tonight, he’s a force,” Washington coach Barry Trotz said.
+“I was told ... that he (passed Recchi) and the difference is about 700 games.
+It blows my mind that (he) can pass some great players in this league in term of production and do it with a difference of 700 games.”

+Monday marked the Capitals’ first win at home against the Sharks since 2009, and it was just Washington’s second regulation win in their last 26 games against San Jose, the team Ovechkin rooted for while growing up in Russia.

 Devante Smith-Pelly, Brett Connolly and Jakub Vrana also scored for the Capitals (16-11-1), who have won five of six and are 2-1-0 on their season-high, five-game homestand.